yegor256/blog/_drafts/_fixed.md

 together with PDD, this is the top list of problems you most likely will face:

   * **Old habits**.
-    In the modern world, programmers are used to heroism-driven development
+    In the modern world, programmers are used to "Kindness & Goodness Driven Development,"